opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 ### Deprecation for module variables and outputs

-It is now possible to communicate variables and outputs deprecation via `deprecated` attribute!
-Module authors are able to mark variable or output as deprecated and provide a suggestion on how to migrate away.
+It is now possible to communicate variable and output deprecation via the `deprecated` attribute!
+Module authors are able to mark variables and outputs as deprecated by including a suggestion on how to migrate.
 Module callers will receive a warning if their configuration is affected.
-Here is an example of
+Here is an example of configuration:
-configuration:

 ```hcl
 variable "examle" {